Author: Sergii Putsov (20 years of Oly Lifting & Training experience)

 What Is a Deadlift?

 Like the power clean, the deadlift is a full body exercise that targets muscles from your back down to your legs.
-Unlike the power clean, it has no concern for speed.
+Because it allows you to lift heavier weights, it won’t be as fast as Power Clean but will definitely build absolute strength.
 The deadlift builds the purest, raw muscle power.
-It’s also one of the best strength-training exercises for overall strength and weight loss.
+It’s also one of the best strength-training exercises for overall strength.

 The deadlift demands you lift the heaviest of weights and return them to the floor, all while maintaining perfect control.
-It builds your muscle mass for maximum strength.
+It can be an excellent tool for building strength, power and muscle mass.

 Don't put your money on a winner for our deadlift vs power clean debate yet.
 Here are some pros and cons…